 - Simple myopic astigmatism

-Here, one of the focuses of rays falls on the retina and other focus falls in front of the retina.
+Here, one of the focuses of rays falls on the retina and the other focus falls in front of the retina.
 So, one meridian is emmetropic (without refractive error) while the other is myopic.

 - Compound myopic astigmatism

 In compound myopic astigmatism, both foci of rays fall in front of the retina but not at the same point.
 So, both meridians are myopic of different strengths.

 Here, one of the focus of rays falls behind the retina and the other focus falls on the retina.
 So, one meridian is emmetropic (without refractive error) while the other is hyperopic.

 - Compound hyperopic astigmatism

 In compound hyperopic astigmatism, both foci of rays fall behind the retina but not at the same point.
 So, both meridians are hyperopic of different strengths.

 In mixed astigmatism, one of the two principal foci lies in front of the retina while the other focus lies behind the retina.
 So, in one meridian the eye is hyperopic, and in another meridian myopic.
 It can be either with-the-rule or against-the-rule astigmatism.